adiwg/mdEditor-doc/tutorial/export-record.md

-# Tutorial: Exporting a Metadata Record
+# Tutorial -- Exporting a Metadata Record
 ---

 Now that our very minimal metadata record can be translated into a valid, but equally minimal, ISO metadata record, it's time to preserve our hard work.
 By that I mean copy the records from browser cache to your local storage.